First Hundred Years' War: Residual Conflict and European Strategy

 By this point, France's economic and military superiority was clear.
 Henry was increasingly limited in his ability to reassert his claims in France.
 As a result, Henry adopted what historian Michael Clanchy has described as a “European strategy,” by which he sought to counter France’s superiority through elaborate continental schemes, including alliances with Capetian rivals and attempts to secure thrones abroad for members of the Plantagenet house.
 Henry wrote frequently to Frederick II of the Holy Roman Empire plotting to attain an alliance with him and potentially renew a joint expedition into France.
 After Frederick's death in 1250, Henry influenced the election for the appointment of a new King of the Romans by bribing German electors.
 In 1256, Henry successfully managed to get his brother Richard the title, though in reality, the title was still mostly nominal.
 Henry also became increasingly involved in a joint scheme with Pope Innocent IV to secure the Sicilian throne for his son Edmund.
-The historian Björn Weiler argues that the so-called Sicilian Business was partially "... driven by competition with, and fear of, the Capetians".
+The historian Björn Weiler argues that the so-called Sicilian Business was partially '... driven by competition with, and fear of, the Capetians.'
 Situating another Plantagenet on a foreign throne would have brought great prestige to the royal house of England.

-Modern historians characterize this period in Gascony by sieges of castles, frontier raids, and the wavering allegiances of Gascon barons divided between the Plantagenet and Capetian kings.
+Modern historians characterise this period in Gascony by sieges of castles, frontier raids, and the wavering allegiances of Gascon barons divided between the Plantagenet and Capetian kings.
 The English seneschals focused on fortifying Bordeaux, Bayonne, and the Gironde castles, while Capetian baillis extended their influence in the Agenais and Quercy.
 This produced intermittent chevauchées and skirmishes across the borderlands, particularly when the Gascon nobility appealed alternately to Henry as duke of Aquitaine or to the French crown as overlord to settle their disputes.

 When Louis IX departed on crusade in 1248, Henry probed for advantage.
 His officials launched raids into Saintonge, and local feuds in the Agenais escalated into sieges of small castles around 1249–1250.
 These disturbances led to petitions reaching Louis IX while he was still abroad.
 Tensions peaked again in the early 1250s when Simon de Montfort’s harsh governance as seneschal provoked Gascon towns and nobles into revolt.
 Several leading magnates, such as Gaston de Béarn and the count of Foix, openly courted French support.

 To restore order, Henry personally led an expedition to Gascony in 1253 and 1254, accompanied by Queen Eleanor and Prince Edward.
 Chroniclers present the king’s presence as both military and ceremonial: garrisons were reinforced, rebels coerced, and political oaths renewed.
 Henry left Edward invested as duke of Aquitaine and arranged his marriage to Eleanor of Castile, securing a Castilian alliance.
 The later 1250s still saw minor sieges and disputes in Blaye, Bourg, and Bazas, as English and French officials supported rival claimants in the Agenais and Quercy.